 This summary highlights some of the information in this prospectus.
 It is not complete and may not contain all of the information that you may want to consider.
 You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in this prospectus.
-In this prospectus and accompanying prospectus supplement, if any, except where the context suggests otherwise, the terms "we," "us," "our" and "PennantPark" refer to PennantPark Investment Corporation; "PennantPark Investment Advisers" or the "Investment Adviser" refers to PennantPark Investment Administration" or the "Administrator" refers to PennantPark Investment Administration, LLC.
+In this prospectus and accompanying prospectus supplement, if any, except where the context suggests otherwise, the terms "we," "us," "our" and "PennantPark Investment" refer to PennantPark Investment Advisers" or the "Investment Adviser" refers to PennantPark Investment Advisers, LLC; "PennantPark Investment Administration" or the "Administrator" refers to PennantPark Investment Administration, LLC.

-PennantPark Investment Corporation, a Maryland corporation, is a closed-end, externally managed, non-diversified investment company that has elected to be treated as a business development company, or BDC, under the Investment Company Act of 1940, as amended, or the "1940 Act."
+PennantPark Investment Corporation, a Maryland corporation, is a closed-end, externally managed, non-diversified investment company that has elected to be treated as a business development company, or BDC, under the Investment Company Act of 1940, as amended, or the 1940 Act.

 Our investment objectives are to generate both current income and capital appreciation through debt and equity investments primarily in U.S. middle-market private companies in the form of mezzanine debt, senior secured loans and equity investments.
-We consider our core assets, by value and investment focus, to consist of subordinated debt, second lien secured debt and, to a lesser extent, equity investments.

 PennantPark Investment seeks to create a diversified portfolio that includes mezzanine debt, senior secured loans and equity investments by investing approximately \$10 to \$50 million of capital, on average, in the securities of middle-market companies.
 We expect this investment size to vary proportionately with the size of our capital base.
 The companies in which we invest are typically highly leveraged, and, in most cases, are not rated by national rating agencies.
 If such companies were rated, we believe that they would typically receive a rating below investment grade (between BB and CCC under the Standard & Poor's system) from the national rating agencies.
-In addition, we expect our debt investments to range in maturity from three to ten years.
+In addition, we expect our debt investments to generally range in maturity from three to ten years.
 In this prospectus, we use the term "middle-market" to refer to companies with annual revenues between \$50 million and \$1 billion.